DerekBraun23/Inventory-App/README.md

 Must have latest version of Android Studio.
 Must use a Pixel emulator phone, OR download the .apk file to install on your phone for testing.

-User registration is free and fopr the public.
+User registration is free and for the public.
 I can see all users and encrypted passwords in my firebase-database provided by Google.
+Account recovery as well as account disabling can be done through my database.